NFL Football Penalties Explained

-When the yellow flag hits the turf in an NFL football game you know somebody has broken the rules, but understanding exactly what's gone wrong can be a little bewildering.
+When the yellow flag hits the turf in an NFL football game, you know somebody has broken the rules.
+However, understanding exactly what's gone wrong can be a little bewildering.
 Football sometimes seems like a game of contradictions and intentionally confusing terminology.

 The Referee is the leader of the bunch, and can be distinguished from the others by his white cap.

 Each official has specific responsibilities as far as what to look for during a given play.
 Even though it might seem like they miss a lot when your team is getting the short end of the stick, it's amazing how much of this fast-moving game these guys are able to monitor, and how accurate they are.

 Penalties can make or break a team, so avoiding them is paramount to success.
 Fouls in football can result in losing yards on the field, losing downs, or, in extreme circumstances, even a player’s ejection from the game.

 Players do not accumulate penalties as in basketball or other sports, but the impact of each infraction is imposed on the team as a whole.
 Players are only ejected if a singular act violates the rules very severely, such as kicking or punching another player or intentionally contacting an official.